Legacy Information

 File Monitoring

-Each time a file close notification is received, it will be processed by the Resource Monitor and forwarded to the File Monitor.
-If you update the *SMA/FILEMON/DEFS /xxx file and wish for the changes to take effect immediately as opposed to upon the next initiation of the Resource Monitor, you should deliver an AX FILEMON message to the *SMA/RESOURCE/MONITOR/xxx program.
-This will cause the Resource Monitor to the list of files to be refreshed without the need to terminate the Resource Monitor.
-The Resource Monitor will inform *SMA/FILE/MONITOR/xxx of the changes to *SMA/FILEMON/DEFS/xxx so that the pointers to the associated actions within the file will be accurate.
+Each time a file close notification is received, the Resource Monitor processes it and forwards it to the File Monitor.
+If you update the *SMA/FILEMON/DEFS /xxx file and want the changes to take effect immediately rather than upon the next initiation of the Resource Monitor, deliver an AX FILEMON message to the *SMA/RESOURCE/MONITOR/xxx program.
+This refreshes the Resource Monitor's file list without terminating the Resource Monitor.
+The Resource Monitor then informs *SMA/FILE/MONITOR/xxx of the changes to *SMA/FILEMON/DEFS/xxx so that the pointers to the associated actions within the file are accurate.

 To view the new information, refer to the File Monitoring topic.